zhukovgreen/zhukovgreen/docs/artem_cv.md

 Grade M.Sc. in heating, ventilation, air conditioning systems Dates attended or expected graduation 2002 – 2008

 This is my primary base education.
-A lot of mathematics, physics and drawings.
+A lot of mathematics, physics, and drawings.

 # Courses